DataV-Team/DataV/README_EN.md

 Detailed documents and examples can be viewed on the [HomePage](http://datav.jiaminghi.com).

+### React version

+The reaction version is already under development, so stay tuned

 ### Questionnaire

 React version of the component library and feedback[Questionnaire](https://www.wjx.cn/jq/45326197.aspx)